Andiministrator/trTM/README.md

 It's not nice, but sometimes it's the only solution.
 In any case, the Google Tag Manager unfortunately only accepts Javascript up to ECMAscript 6, which means we are tied to old spellings.

-Q: *What happens if there are Events were pushed in the GTM dataLayer, before the GTM was injected?*
+Q: *What happens if there are Events were pushed in the GTM dataLayer (or fired via trTM.f.fire), before the GTM was injected?*
-A: In that case, all these Events will be fired again after the GTM was injected.
-The dataLayer will be cleared before, so that there are no duplicated entries.
+A: There is a GTM Custom Template you can use to repeat these events.

 ## Author and Contact ##